Employers menu

 Who pays for portable long service leave?

-Employers contribute a designated percentage to the Long Service Leave Fund every three months – this is an on-cost to employers and not deducted from workers’ wages.
-The contribution rate is currently based on 2.7% of the total gross wage of all of their workers – this is to keep the costs uniform and relative between the smaller and larger employers and to make sure that everyone is paying their fair share to fund the Long Service Leave scheme.
+Employers contribute a designated percentage to the Long Service Leave Fund every 3 months.
+This is an on-cost to Employers and not deducted from Workers’ wages.
+The contribution rate is currently based on 2.7% of the total ordinary pay of all of their Workers.
+This keeps the costs uniform and relative between the smaller and larger employers and to make sure that everyone is paying their fair share to fund the Long Service Leave Fund.

-In this way, LeavePlus is funded by the industry and pays out Long Service Leave directly to the worker so that the employer doesn’t have to!
+In this way, LeavePlus is funded by the industry and pays out a Long Service Leave Benefit directly to the Worker so that the Employer doesn’t have to!

 A worker may move from one employer to another

-LeavePlus is portable Long Service Leave – this means it does not matter how many times workers change employers, as long as they remain in the construction industry performing covered work.
-Any period of employment where five or more days of covered work are performed is counted towards long service leave entitlement.
+The LeavePlus scheme enables portable long service leave.
+This means it does not matter how many times a Worker changes Employers, as long as they remain in the construction Industry performing covered work.
+Any period of employment where 5 or more days of covered work are performed is counted towards long service leave entitlement.

 Workers are allowed a longer break between employment periods

-Workers can leave covered work for up to four years any number of times without losing their service credits.
-However for any absences in excess of four years, the previous service will not be classed as continuous with anything accrued thereafter.
+Workers can leave covered work for up to 4 years at a time for any number of times without losing their service credits.
+However, as Service must be continuous for a Worker to be eligible for Long Service Leave Benefits, for any absences in excess of 4 years, the previous service will not count towards eligibility.

-Workers only need 7 years of active service to gain a minimum entitlement to long service leave under the Scheme.
+Workers only need 7 years of active service to gain a minimum entitlement to Long Service Leave Benefit under the Scheme

-If you are a Working Subcontractor, you are required to register with LeavePlus.
-However you do not need to contribute for your own service in the industry if you do not wish.
-For more information on Working Subcontractor responsibilities, and how to make optional contributions towards your own Long Service Leave, click here.
+If you are a Working Sub-Contractor, you are required to register with LeavePlus.
+However, you do not need to contribute for your own service in the industry if you do not wish to do so.
+Our Working Sub-Contractor responsibilities page explains this further including how to make optional contributions towards your own Long Service Leave Benefits.